Kong/docs.konghq.com/app/_src/gateway/install/kubernetes/proxy.md

 ### Control Plane

 The control plane contains all {{ site.base_gateway }} configuration.
-The configuration is stored in a Postgresql database.
+The configuration is stored in a PostgreSQL database.

 1. Create a `values-cp.yaml` file.